-Investments are recorded at fair value, based on quoted market prices, or estimated fair value.
+Investments are recorded at fair value.
 Investment income is composed of interest and net changes in the fair value of applicable investments.

-7. Inventory
+7. Inventory/Prepaid Expenditures

 Inventories are valued at cost (first-in, first-out), and are accounted for using the consumption method.
-Inventories of the General Fund consist of teaching and custodial supplies.
 Inventories of the Food Service Fund consist of food, unused commodities and other nonperishable supplies.
+Disbursements for inventory-type items are recorded as expenditures at the time of use for each fund.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the district-wide and fund financial statements.
+The cost of prepaid items is recorded as expenses/expenditures when consumed rather than when purchased.